MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ---
-title: Release notes for the Azure Kubernetes Service (AKS) engine on Azure Stack Hub
+title: Release notes for Azure Kubernetes Service (AKS) engine on Azure Stack Hub
 description: Learn the steps you need to take with the update to AKS engine on Azure Stack Hub.
 author: mattbriggs